 Grip the needle between your thumb, index, and middle fingers with your dominant hand.

-Choose a comfortable grip that allows you to easily maneuver the needle.
+Choose a comfortable grip that allows you to easily maneuver the needle. - Practice the following basic stitches:

 - running stitch: bring the needle up through the fabric, leaving a small thread tail.
 Insert the needle a short distance into the fabric to make a straight stitch.
 Repeat, making sure the stitches are evenly spaced.